 Health insurance is a topic all retirees think about, and for early retirees leaving the workforce before Medicare eligibility (age 65), it’s a key concern.
-It should be a concern, typical medical expenses can run $300,000 per couple over the period of their retirement.
+It should be a concern, and typical medical expenses can run $300,000 per couple over the period of their retirement.

 Before you leave your job, have a solid healthcare option lined up.
-That could be private insurance via the marketplace, a part-time job that offers health insurance as a benefit or opting into coverage through a spouse’s plan.
+That could be private insurance via the marketplace, a part-time job that offers health insurance as a benefit, or opting into coverage through a spouse’s plan.
 Don’t wait to get this issue resolved – any gaps in coverage could be an issue should you come to file a claim later in life.

 Dave Grant, CFP® | Retirement Matters